HollowMan6/02239-Data-Security/Report-access-control.md

 Within the table, the first column displays the identities of the seven users/entities authorized to access the system.
 Columns 2 to 10 outline various operations applicable to the printing system.
 Due to distinct user permissions, the specific entitlement is represented by binary integers (0 & 1).
 A value of 0 signifies false, indicating the user lacks authorization for that operation, while a value of 1 denotes true, granting the user permission.
 This table is logged into a database table and stored alongside the user table.
 Notably, there are no provided APIs for adding user information to the access control list table and user table.
 Any relevant data inclusion must occur through database manipulation or the utilization of JDBC APIs within the system beforehand.

-To seamlessly integrate the access control mechanism into the application, our initial step involves defining a Java interface named AccessControlModel, as illustrated below:
+To seamlessly integrate the access control mechanism into the application, our initial step involves defining a Java interface named `AccessControlModel`, as illustrated below:

 ```
 public interface AccessControlModel {